ethersphere/swarm-guide/contents/architecture.rst

 A storer node is responsible for (storing) a chunk if the chunk falls within the node's area of responsibility.
 Let us assume, then, (1) a forwarding strategy that relays requests along stable nodes and (2) a storage strategy that each node in the nearest neighbourhood (of mimimum R peers) stores all chunks within the area of responsibility.
 As long as these assumptions hold, each chunk is retrievable even if :math:`R-1` storer nodes drop offline simultaneously.
 As for (2), we still need to assume that every node in the nearest neighbour set can store each chunk.

-In POC 4 further measures of redundancy with erasure codes will be implemented. (https://en.wikipedia.org/wiki/Erasure_code), see the orange papers for our specific application)
+Further measures of redundancy, e.g. `Erasure coding <https://en.wikipedia.org/wiki/Erasure_code>`_, will be implemented in the future.

 Caching and purging Storage
 ----------------------------